patternplate/patternplate/readme.md

   <h1 align="center">patternplate</h1>
 </p>

-patternplate is a platform designed to help you create and maintain living styleguides, component libraries and ui toolkits.
+patternplate is a platform designed to help you create and maintain component libraries.

 ## Prerequisites